j-keck/lsleases/README.md

 ## Usage

-1. start an server instance if not installed from package `j@main:~> nohup lsleases -s &`
+1. start an server instance if not installed from a package `j@main:~> nohup lsleases -s &`
 2. replug / startup any device with dynamic ip address
 3. display captured ip, mac and host names.